Operators of quantum theory of Dirac's free field: Method of associated operators

 The difficulties arising in Dirac's theory come from the fact that there are many equal-time integral operators having bi-local kernels which do not have Fourier transforms.
-For studying such operators we must resort to integral representations but which cannot be defined properly in active mode.
-This encourage us to consider systematically the action of the operators in passive mode relating the operators acting on the free field (\ref{Psi}) in CR to corresponding operators acting on the wave spinors (\ref{alpha}) we call {\em associated} operators.
+For studying such operators we must resort to integral representations but which can be defined properly only by relating the operators acting on the free fields to pairs of operators acting on the wave spinors (\ref{alpha}), we call here {\em associated} operators.
+In other worlds we transfer the action of a given operator from mode spinors to the wave spinors obtaining thus a tool for deriving systematically expectation values in terms of wave spinors we need for preparing the quantization.